ESL (company)

-The ESL Gaming GmbH, doing business as ESL (formerly known as Electronic Sports League), is a German esports organizer and production company that produces video game competitions worldwide.
+ESL Gaming GmbH (formerly known as Electronic Sports League) is a German esports organizer and production company that produces video game competitions worldwide.
 ESL was the world's largest esports company in 2015, and the oldest that is still operational.
 Based in Cologne, Germany, ESL has eleven offices and multiple international TV studios globally.
 ESL is the largest esports company to broadcast on Twitch.

 In 2022, it was announced that ESL and esports platform FACEIT were acquired by Savvy Games Group (SGG), a holding company owned by Saudi Arabia's Public Investment Fund.
 As part of the acquisition, the two companies merged to form the ESL FACEIT Group.

 History

-The Electronic Sports League launched in 2000 as the successor of the Deutsche Clanliga, which was founded in 1997 by Jens Hilgers.
+The Electronic Sports League was launched in 2000 as the successor to the Deutsche Clanliga, which was founded in 1997 by Jens Hilgers.
 The company began with an online gaming league and a gaming magazine.
 It also rented out servers for game competitions.

 In 2015, ESL's Intel Extreme Masters Katowice was at the time, the most watched esports event in history.
 The event had more than 100,000 in attendance and Twitch viewership was over one million.

 In July 2015, Modern Times Group (MTG) bought a 74 percent stake in ESL from its parent company, Turtle Entertainment, for $86 million.
 That same month, ESL announced its participation in "esports in Cinema," which would broadcast live esports events to over 1,500 movie theaters across the globe.
 Esports in Cinema included Dota 2 and Counter-Strike: Global Offensive coverage from ESL One Cologne 2015 and ESL One New York, as well as a documentary, "All Work All Play," which follows the rise of esports and highlights pro gamers as they work toward the Intel Extreme Masters World Championship.

 After a player publicly admitted Adderall use following ESL One Katowice 2015, ESL worked with the National Anti-Doping Agency and the World Anti-Doping Agency to institute an anti-drug policy.
 It was the first international esports company to enforce anti-doping regulations.
 Random tests for the drugs prohibited by the World Anti-Doping Agency were implemented for its events.
 Punishments for the use of performance-enhancing drugs range from reduced prize money and tournament points to disqualification and a maximum two-year ban from ESL events.